 My name is Paroma Mehta and

-Additionally, my academic interests are mainly focused on the international political economy and human rights, across Asia, the Middle East and Africa.
+Additionally, my academic interests are mainly focused on the international political economy, foreign policy and human rights, across Asia, the Middle East and Africa.

 Some of my past research includes: